tcollinsworth/kafka-publisher/README.md

   // fallback defaults - where to write to filesystem
   fallback: {
-    directory: 'kafkaFallbackLogs', // non-ephemeral filesystem mount, shared by all nodes
+    directory: 'kafkaFallbackLogs', // recommend a non-ephemeral filesystem mount, shared by all nodes
     retryOptions: {
       retries: 5, // not strictly required, however disables creating default retry table
       // retries: 10000, // 10K ~2 months - creates a retry schedule for all retries (rediculous, why not computing) 8 9's causes FATAL ERROR: CALL_AND_RETRY_LAST Allocation failed - JavaScript heap out of memory